RobertDaleSmith/USBRetro/Membase/Readme.md

 To build the source, first ensure that you have the right version of the RaspberryPi/piso-sdk installed.
-As this board targets the Adafruit QtPy2040 board, you should run the make_ada.sh script (under UNIX), or from the command-line, "cmake -DPICO_BOARD=adafruit_qtpy_rp2040 -B build" Then, "cd build" and "make".
+As this board targets the Adafruit QtPy2040 board, you should run the make_ada.sh script (under UNIX), or from the command-line:
+"cmake -DPICO_BOARD=adafruit_qtpy_rp2040 -B build" Then, "cd build" and "make".

 I have also included a release version of the program as a uf2 file in the releases/ folder; just drag and drop it